neitanod/vim-clevertab/README.md

     Completion function, the Omni Function is used by issuing a `<C-X><C-O>` key sequence press.

   - neocomplete

     Works like the keyword and omni calls, but this one starts the NeoComplete plugin to search for matches.

+If you use a completion plugin other than NeoComplete and/or a snippets plugin other than UltiSnips, I encourage you to hack into this plugin and add them yourself!
+Each one is just an elseif block with just one to five lines of code in it.
+Then send me a pull request or just mail it to me.

 Usage